-- contexts within MCB, (ie including rural/suburban/urban, poorer/more affluent, right-/left-wing politically, all of the countries/dependencies, etc) - Once a year, ask individuals in the congregations of each of these 120 churches to calculate their personal carbon footprint, and/or complete a short survey (fewer than ten questions) relating to their energy, travel and diet. - Track the responses from these 120 churches over the next 10 years to confirm the extent to which Methodist members/adherents are reducing their carbon footprint. - 42.
-The Methodist staff of the Joint Public Issues Team (JPIT) will produce an annual report on the carbon footprint of members and adherents for incorporation into the annual AFH report to the Council. - 43.
-Many of the activities in the Activity Appendix will support progress towards this aim, but of particular use will be work with the Methodist Way of Life, preaching resources, and the Learning Network/Cliff College. - 44.
-Aim eight: To empower and equip advocates - 45.
+- 46. Aim seven: For Methodist members/adherents to reduce their carbon footprints to one ton per year, particularly via the three key areas of energy, travel and diet (the biggest contributors to personal emissions). - 47.
+The average carbon footprint in the UK in 2020 is 4.85 tons per year14.
+To reach a carbon footprint of less than 1 ton per year by 2030, would require a reduction in carbon footprint of 15% each year. - 48.
+The following measurement system is proposed for this aim: - There are 4004 churches (also called societies) in the connexion, 3% of which (120 churches) constitutes a statistically significant sample. - Select 120 churches from across the connexion that are representative of the range of contexts within MCB, (ie including rural/suburban/urban, poorer/more affluent, right-/left-wing politically, all of the countries/ dependencies, etc) - Once a year, ask individuals in the congregations of each of these 120 churches to calculate their personal carbon footprint, and/or complete a short survey (fewer than ten questions) relating to their energy, travel and diet. - Track the responses from these 120 churches over the next 10 years to confirm the extent to which Methodist members/adherents are reducing their carbon footprint. - 49.
+The Methodist staff of the Joint Public Issues Team (JPIT) will produce an annual report on the carbon footprint of members and adherents for incorporation into the annual AFH report to the Council. - 50.
+Many of the activities in the Activity Appendix will support progress towards this aim, but of particular use will be work with the Methodist Way of Life, preaching resources, and the Learning Network/Cliff College. - 51.
+Aim eight: To empower and equip advocates - 52.
 The AFH task group has been in ongoing conversation with the grassroots Methodist Zero Carbon Group around recruiting and equipping volunteers to work in each district as an advocate for reducing carbon emissions.
-These advocates would also have a role in supporting the monitoring work under aim seven, ie facilitating the surveying, gathering the responses, and sending the data to the Connexional Team for processing and reviewing.
-The URC has a similar role in their Synods, entitled, "Green Apostle". - 46.
+These advocates would also have a role in supporting the monitoring work under aim - 14 https://ourworldindata.org/per-capita-co2

+- seven, ie facilitating the surveying, gathering the responses, and sending the data to the Connexional Team for processing and reviewing.
+The URC has a similar role in their Synods, entitled, "Green Apostle". - 53.
 Further conversations are needed, in particular with District Chairs and District Policy groups and staff, to discern how best to go about recruiting and equipping these volunteers.
 The AFH task group will report back to the Council in their annual report on progress in this area.